Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 East Carolina Stats and Trends

-- In East Carolina's nine games this season, it has six wins against the spread.
+- East Carolina has played nine games, with six wins against the spread.

-- The Pirates are 3-1 ATS when underdogs by 5.5 points or more this year.
+- The Pirates have been underdogs by 5.5 points or more four times this year and are 3-1 ATS in those contests.

-- East Carolina's games this year have gone over the total in only two out of nine opportunities (22.2%).
+- East Carolina's games this year have eclipsed the over/under two times in nine opportunities (22.2%).

-- The Pirates rack up 30.6 points per game, comparable to the 29.1 the Tigers allow.
+- The Pirates put up 30.6 points per game, comparable to the 29.1 the Tigers give up.

 - East Carolina is 3-1 against the spread and 4-0 overall when the team notches more than 29.1 points.

-- In games that East Carolina amasses more than 400.1 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that East Carolina piles up over 400.1 yards, the team is 4-0 against the spread and 4-0 overall.

-- This year the Pirates have turned the ball over 18 times, 11 more than the Tigers' takeaways (7).
+- The Pirates have turned the ball over 11 more times (18 total) than the Tigers have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.